ISS TrendWorkshop Service

 So – let’s think about “The New World” and how we can contribute to design our planet in the future.
 No doubt: Services, knowing how to help others to achieve individual benefits or common goals will be a core topic! … in every business!

-Let’s learn, talk, discuss and find out what are the strategic guidelines for the “New World” and how we can contribute personally and as a corporation.
+Learnings from the TWS 2020 will help us to design our future.
+We talked, discussed, and found out what are the strategic guidelines for the “New World” and how we can contribute personally and as a corporation.

 Prof. Dr. Thomas Pogge